tokenized/protocol-js/README.md

 - **decodeTokenized** takes a Uint8Array (eg a Node Buffer) and returns a structure contaning the decoded Tokenized action.

-- **encodeTokenized** take an action code and an encoded action and returns the encoded action.
+- **encodeTokenized** takes an action code and an action and returns the encoded action.

 For example, send and receive tokens: